 Introverts feel everything at a much deeper level.
 They are not interested in gossiping about what is happening in some random person’s life.
 They would much rather have serious and possibly intimate conversations which expand their mental horizons.
 This is one of the main reasons why they struggle trying to have a good time at a party.
 Casual talks, loud music and being surrounded by a handful of strangers, is just not a natural environment for them.
 They would much rather spend their time talking at length with one person, than making the acquaintance of ten more.

 4. Friends and family who doesn’t force them to socialize

 It is a general misconception that introverts don’t have/like to make friends.
-They do have their friends but it is usually a very select group who understand their special needs.
+They do have their friends but it is usually a very select group who understands their special needs and that’s what can make an introvert happy.
 Due to the reason mentioned before, it can be quite difficult for an introvert to make friends.
 But the ones that they are friends with know that their introvert friend might not always be up for an adventure like them.
 And they respect the wishes of their friend; instead of guilt-tripping them into attending parties/socializing against their will.

 Watch this video to know the power of introverts: